I Built a Bipolar Mood Tracker (Nothing Else Worked)

 I needed to see patterns over time.
 Not just “you’ve logged for 7 days in a row!” but actual relationships between variables.
 Does my mood drop after bad sleep?
 How many days is the delay?
 When I changed medication, did anything shift?
 These are questions that matter clinically, and no app I tried could answer any of them.

 I needed something I could show my psychiatrist.
 My appointments are 15, maybe 20 minutes.
 I’m supposed to summarize weeks of mental health in that time, from memory, while potentially in an episode.
 That’s insane.
-What I wanted was a report — here’s the data, here are the trends, here are the flags.
+The APA emphasizes the importance of ongoing monitoring and communication with your treatment team.
+What I wanted was a report: here’s the data, here are the trends, here are the flags.
 Let’s skip the “so how have you been?” and get to the actual information.

 And honestly?
 I needed something that didn’t treat me like a child.
 No gamification, no cute mascots, no “you’re doing great!” when I’m clearly not.
 Just a tool that takes the situation as seriously as I do.